Under pressure: how to stay confident when job hunting

-Since self-esteem is a subjective and, therefore, potentially distorted assessment, why not seek some objectivity through talking to a professional?
+Since self-esteem is a subjective and, therefore, potentially distorted assessment, why not seek some objectivity by talking to a professional?
 André reminds us that it is better to “be cautious about the hasty conclusions of one’s inner criticism”.
 That’s why taking stock of your background and skills with a neutral person can really help you to pinpoint the differences between your own interpretation and the true facts of the matter.

 Completing a skills assessment or career review can also be useful in obtaining a clearer picture.
 Getting a coach to help support you will allow you to take a step back and take stock of your true assets and strengths.
-Another way to establish your labour market value is to meet with recruiters, headhunters or recruitment consultants.
+Another way to establish your labor market value is to meet with recruiters, headhunters, or recruitment consultants.
 They’ll give you useful feedback on your profile, providing you with a clearer outlook and even new tools to attack the job market.

 2. Build up confidence by taking action.

 The longer you wait to act, the greater your fear of doing it becomes—and the likelier your self-esteem will suffer.
 Spending a week browsing job sites, feeling disillusioned and miserable, is not good for your morale.
-André, in his clinical practice, emphasises the extent to which taking action can help boost self-esteem.
+André, in his clinical practice, emphasizes the extent to which taking action can help boost self-esteem.
 Getting things going will raise your own awareness of your ability to change your situation and your future.
 What if you’d like to get moving, but nothing seems to be happening in the job market?
 Well, there’s nothing like taking small steps regularly to gain a little confidence and pride.
 You can make things happen, one step at a time, by setting yourself achievable goals.